 Lisa Brown '04

 After graduating I moved back to Japan and taught English for a year in a small fishing and rice-farming village nestled between the sea and mountains on the island of Kyushu.
 I then used that experience to teach English as a Second Language to students from all over the world at the University of Akron for four years.
-Because of my experience learning Japanese and Spanish, I could empathize with the struggles and triumphs my students went through learning English!
+Because of my experience learning Japanese and Spanish, I could empathize with the struggles and triumphs my students went through while learning English.

 In the meantime, I earned a Master’s degree in Higher Education Administration at Kent State University.
 My concentration was in international programs, and I studied abroad twice—once in Italy, and once in Cuba.
 I am now living my dream by encouraging other students to study abroad as a full-time study abroad coordinator at Eastern Illinois University in Charleston, Illinois.
 Thanks to my encouragement, Eastern Illinois University is currently pursuing an exchange agreement with Kansai Gaidai!
 I still enjoy reading novels in Japanese and speaking Japanese at every opportunity.